RACE DAY PROCEDURES

 59) Anyone purposely damaging a competitor's car on or off the track will be subject to disciplinary action as determined appropriate by the Race Director.

-60) Disabled cars refusing to be towed from the track will be disqualified.
+60) Disabled cars refusing to be towed from the track will be disqualified from the event and may also be suspended pending management review.

-61) Technical inspectors may inspect all parts of any car as they see fit.
+61) Technical inspectors may inspect all parts of any car as they see fit and at any time during an event.

 63) Any car found to be out of spec will forfeit points and money.
 All parts found to be illegal will become the property of the Speedway.

-64) The only persons authorized to be present at teardowns and technical inspections are the car owner, and one crew member unless otherwise authorized.
+64) The only 2 persons authorized to be present at teardowns and technical inspections are the car owner / driver, and one crew member unless otherwise authorized.

-65) You must have your car inspected each week before the pre-race drivers' meeting unless this is your first time at the track.
+65) You must have your car inspected each week anytime before the pre-race drivers' meeting UNLESS this is your first time at the track.
 All cars at the track for the first time must go to tech for a safety inspection before entering the track surface.

 66) The Technical Inspector's decisions are final.